imor/uci/README.md

 }).on('gameends', function (result, reason) {
     console.log('Game ends with result ' + result + ' because ' + reason);
 });

-//Start a new 10 minute game with engine as black uci.startNewGame('b', 10);
 ```
 ## API